Heatblur-Simulations/f-4e-manual/src/systems/nav_com/ins.md

 Gyro-compassing alignment.
 This method permits the gyros to find the most accurate true north reference possible, but can entail substantial amounts of time- and even greater time based on inaccurate or missing magnetic variation setting entry prior to powering the INS on.
-As an example- for a one degree compass heading error, the time to achieve maximum accuracy on the system is approximately five minutes, which attains an accuracy of ±10 minutes of arc alignment, giving the aforementioned 3 nautical miles of deviation per hour.
+As an example - for a one degree compass heading error, the time to achieve maximum accuracy on the system is approximately five minutes, which attains an accuracy of ±10 minutes of arc alignment, giving the aforementioned 3 nautical miles of deviation per hour.
 The